A brief history of Mennonites in Canada

 Our Church Today

 A recommendation to proceed with integration was accepted at Wichita in 1995, with the stipulation that the CMC should be consulted at every step.
 Intensive consultation followed with the Canadian membership, whereupon proposals were brought to joint GC and CMC sessions in Winnipeg in 1997 and then to a meeting of all three delegate groups – CMC, GC and MC – at a joint assembly in St. Louis in 1999.
 At the St. Louis assembly, delegates adopted recommendations that led to the formation of MC Canada and MC USA with their inaugural sessions held in Lethbridge, Alberta in 2000.
 Since then, Canadian area conferences have all adopted the naming protocol of Mennonite Church (region).
-These area conferences – now called Area Churches, inferring that the church exists at many levels – make up Mennonite Church Canada: Mennonite Church Eastern Canada, Mennonite Church Manitoba, Mennonite Church Saskatchewan, Mennonite Church Alberta, and Mennonite Church British Columbia.
+These area conferences – now called Regional Churches, inferring that the church exists at many levels – make up Mennonite Church Canada: Mennonite Church Eastern Canada, Mennonite Church Manitoba, Mennonite Church Saskatchewan, Mennonite Church Alberta, and Mennonite Church British Columbia.